ligi/docs/trezor-apps/copay.rst

 On your PC, Copay can be used with TREZOR as an alternative to TREZOR Wallet.
 After you import one of your TREZOR accounts into Copay, you will be able to check its balance, transaction history and send payments from it.
-More profoundly, Copay is one the first bitcoin apps, that lets you create shared (or multisignature) wallet .
+More profoundly, Copay is one the first bitcoin apps, that lets you create shared (or multi-signature) wallet.
 Below, we provide an example how three company owners can create and manage a shared wallet.

 Creating 2-of-3 shared wallet
 -----------------------------

 Imagine that Alice, Bob and Charlie are managing company bitcoin funds together.
 For this purpose they will create 2-of-3 shared wallet where transactions has to be signed by two of them.
-Thus when Alice creates and signs transaction proposal, she needs Bob or Charlie to coopeate and sign her proposal to make a transaction on behalf of the company.
+Thus when Alice creates and signs transaction proposal, she needs Bob or Charlie to cooperate and sign her proposal to make a transaction on behalf of the company.

 Alice initiates shared wallet creation in Copay using her TREZOR and then she shares invitation with Bob and Charlie, so that can join the wallet using their TREZORs.